-An easy and delicious recipe for Strawberry Turnovers made with store-bought puff pastry dough!
+A delicious recipe for easy Strawberry Turnovers made with store-bought puff pastry dough!
 Strawberry Puff Pastry Turnovers are so easy to make and are perfect for a breakfast or brunch.

-These Strawberry Puff Pastry Turnovers are a combination of homemade and shortcuts, with a, EASY homemade strawberry filling and store-bought frozen puff pastry.
+These Strawberry Puff Pastry Turnovers are a combination of homemade and shortcuts, with a, EASY homemade strawberry filling and store-bought frozen puff pastry sheets.
 They are 100% delicious.
 Homemade Strawberry Turnovers have never been easier.

 Strawberries – I have used fresh in this recipe, but frozen strawberries would also work and would be a great option in the winter when fresh strawberries are not at their peak.